 Peruvians usually get these additional days off work throughout the year.
-These days normally fall immediately before or after a national holiday, creating extended holiday periods.
+These days normally fall immediately before or after a national holiday, which creates extended holiday periods.

-Traveling During Peruvian Holidays
+Travelers to Peru During Peruvian Holidays

 National Holidays in Peru

-|January 1||New Year's Day (Año Nuevo)||Much like in the U.S., this holiday begins the night before with a big party the night before, which continues on January 1.|
+|January 1||New Year's Day (Año Nuevo)||Much like in the U.S., this holiday begins the night before with a big party, which continues on January 1.|

 |March/April||Maundy Thursday (Jueves Santo)||This day is part of Holy Week.
 It is the day that commemorates the Last Supper.|

-|March/April||Good Friday (Viernes Santo)||Commemorating the Passion, or the execution of Jesus by crucifixion.
-These parades can be quite solemn.|
+|March/April||Good Friday (Viernes Santo)||Also part of Holy Week, this day commemorates the execution of Jesus by crucifixion.
+These parades are usually quite solemn.|

 |May 1||Labor Day (Día del Trabajador)||This day off for Peruvians, much like American Labor Day, usually involves a large amount of beer.|

-|June 29||St. Peter and St. Paul Day (Día de San Pedro y San Pablo)||Commemorating the martyrdom of the apostles Saint Peter and Saint Paul.|
+|June 29||St. Peter and St. Paul Day (Día de San Pedro y San Pablo)||This day commemorates the martyrdom of the apostles Saint Peter and Saint Paul.|

-|August 30||St. Rose of Lima Day (Día de Santa Rosa de Lima)||A day in honor of Peru's most famous saint is celebrated with a day off.|
+|August 30||St. Rose of Lima Day (Día de Santa Rosa de Lima)||Peru's most famous saint is celebrated with a day off.|

-|October 8||Battle of Angamos (Combate de Angamos)||Remembering a key battle during the War of the Pacific against Chile, and the death of Peruvian naval hero Admiral Miguel Grau.|
+|October 8||Battle of Angamos (Combate de Angamos)||On this date, Peru remembers a key battle during the War of the Pacific against Chile and the death of Peruvian naval hero Admiral Miguel Grau.|

-|November 1||All Saints' Day (Día de Todos los Santos)||A colorful day with plenty of family feasting.|
+|November 1||All Saints' Day (Día de Todos los Santos)||All Saint's Day is a colorful day of family feasting.|

-|December 8||Immaculate Conception (Inmaculada Concepción)||A major religious feast day in Peru and throughout the Catholic regions of the world.|
+|December 8||Immaculate Conception (Inmaculada Concepción)||This is a major religious feast day in Peru and throughout the Catholic regions of the world.|